 Projection mapping displays a 2D video onto a 3D surface, such as the side of a building.
 This type of video marketing is often used for large-scale events, like product launches and outdoor events.
 Viewers can take pictures, videos, or live stream the show, and create social media buzz around your business.

 Live streaming has become even more prevalent over the past few years with YouTube Live, Facebook Live, Periscope, and now Instagram Live.
 Live streaming has even become an interactive experience with users able to “like”, “love”, or send emojis and comments to the broadcaster.

 Another immersive video marketing strategy is 360 Videos.
-These videos allow users to take a 360 degree view of a store, landscape, or event.
-People can travel to distance locations of the world without leaving their chair.
+These videos allow users to take a 360-degree view of a store, landscape, or event.
+People can travel to distant locations of the world without leaving their chair.
 Or, they can go shopping for furniture and see how it will look in their own home.